hikari-no-yume/app-compatibility-db/README.md

   * “Apps” (applications tested in the emulator)
   * “Versions” (versions of those applications)
   * “Reports” (different users' experiences with those versions)
-* Users can sign in with their GitHub account
+* Users can sign in with their GitHub account.
+* Reports can have a screenshot attached to them.
+Screenshots are compressed to ~50KB on the client side.
+* Moderators have the power to approve or delete new reports.

 TODO: